 - Da Editor: Good ol' triple Jay.

-- Darker and Edgier: Not quite as dark as the rest of Ultimate Marvel, but still a little darker than mainstream Spider-Man comics.
+- Darker and Edgier: Not as dark as the rest of Ultimate Marvel, but still a little darker than mainstream Spider-Man comics.

 - Dating Catwoman